pbsinclair42/MCTS/README.md

 ## Quick Usage

 In order to run MCTS, you must implement a `State` class which can fully describe the state of the world.
 It must also implement four methods:

 - `getCurrentPlayer()`: Returns 1 if it is the maximizer player's turn to choose an action, or -1 for the minimiser player
-- `getPossibleActions()`: Returns an iterable of all actions which can be taken from this state
+- `getPossibleActions()`: Returns an iterable of all `action`s which can be taken from this state
 - `takeAction(action)`: Returns the state which results from taking action `action`
-- `isTerminal()`: Returns whether this state is a terminal state
+- `isTerminal()`: Returns `True` if this state is a terminal state
 - `getReward()`: Returns the reward for this state.
 Only needed for terminal states.

 You must also choose a hashable representation for an action as used in `getPossibleActions` and `takeAction`.
 Typically this would be a class with a custom `__hash__` method, but it could also simply be a tuple or a string.

 Once these have been implemented, running MCTS is as simple as initializing your starting state, then running: